MSS-Shalavritha/SDM-Spring2023-maintenance-portfolio/README.md

 # Timeline

-# Sprint 1 (February 28 - March 20)
+# Sprint 1 (February 28 - March 20) (including Spring Break):
-(including Spring Break)** :

-**Issue** : https://github.com/ChicoState/PantryNode/issues/24 - I **assigned myself** on this issue, had discussions about this issue with the assignees on everyday scrum meetings, it was decided that to replace Bootstrap with Tailwind CSS and not to include any Chico State branding or references while migrating to React.
+**Issue 1** : https://github.com/ChicoState/PantryNode/issues/24 - **Assigned myself** on this issue, had discussions about this issue with the assignees on everyday scrum meetings, it was decided that to replace Bootstrap with Tailwind CSS and not to include any Chico State branding or references while migrating to React.
 Hence, the issue was closed by the end of the sprint.

 Also, as per discussions started learning Tailwind CSS on YouTube : https://www.youtube.com/playlist?list=PL4cUxeGkcC9gpXORlEHjc5bgnIi5HEGhw.
 In particular started to learn about Margin, Padding & Borders during the Spring break.